jtriley/StarCluster/README.rst

     - reloadconfig - To reload the core and plugins configuration of a ''running'' cluster.
     - cleancluster - Will clean Open Grid Engine from dead nodes.
       (Useful with spot instances and used by the vanilla_improvements load balancer)
+    - recover
+        + If sge_qmaster crashed, restarts it.
-    - recover - If a newly created instance failed to initialize (it's booted but not properly configured in OGS) the instance will be added back to the cluster.
+        + If a newly created instance failed to initialize (it's booted but not properly configured in OGS) the instance will be added back to the cluster.
 * Improved load balancer
     - More stable with spot instances with automatic cleaning, required when a spot instance dies.
 Note that